NeuroJSON/jdata/JData_specification.md

        "_ArrayData": [2,3,3,5,5,2, 3,1,3,1,2,2, 1,1,1,2,2,3, 10.1,9.0,8.1,17,9.4,20.5]
    }
 ```
 The `"_ArrayIsSparse_"` node must be presented before `"_ArrayData_"`.

 ##### Sparse complex-valued arrays

 Using the combination of `"_ArrayIsComplex_"` and `"_ArrayIsSparse_"`, one can store
-a complex valued sparse array using JData.
+a complex-valued sparse array using JData.
 In this case, both `"_ArrayIsComplex_":true`
 and `"_ArrayIsSparse_":true` shall be presented in the structure, with `"_ArrayData_"`
-ordered by serialized non-zero element indices (left-most first, and so on), followed
+ordered by serialized non-zero element indices (left-most index first, and so on), followed
-by the serialized real-values of the
+by the serialized real-values of the non-zero elements, and lastly the imaginary-values of
+the non-zero elements.

-For example, if a 3D sparse array has the following non-zero element at the specified locations:
+For example, if a 3D sparse array has the following non-zero complex element at the
+specified indices `(i1, i2, i3)`
 ```
-  a: i1, i2, i3, value
+  a: i1, i2, i3,  complex values
       2   3   1   10.1+19.0*i
       3   1   1   9.0+11*i
       3   3   2   8.1+8.2*i